 A pre-selected period beyond the traditional club time, when campers join a

-Preps, Voyagers and Pioneers go on four to five trips during the five- week session.
+Preps, Voyagers and Pioneers go on three to four trips during the five- week session.
 Each division boards buses for out of-town destinations such as pools, lakes, water and amusements parks.

 Detailed trip schedules are prepared early.
 Par- ents are notified in writing and sign permission

 Camp Canteen at the end of the Amsterdam Avenue walk- way sells snacks and sundry items to campers, parents, staff and guests.
 All campers receive one free A.C.T. tee shirt and bag that they must wear on trips and theme days to aid in camper identification.
 Opportunities to visit the Canteen during the day are scheduled.
 Campers in first through ninth grades must establish a “canteen account” to avoid carrying money throughout the day.
 They may make pur- chases within the limit set by each family.
 More details are included in the welcome package distributed when campers are enrolled